smartpay-co/ec-cube-example/README.md

 Before getting started with the following steps, please make sure you have met [all the requirements](https://doc4.ec-cube.net/quickstart/requirement) provided by the official documentation.

+### Clone this repo

+Once all the requirements are met, clone this repo and follow the steps below from the root directory of this project.

 ### Composer

 ```shell